ibm-cloud-docs/cloud-logs/kube-logs.md

    ```
    {: pre}

-   The API key is returned in the output following `ID`:
+   The API key is returned in the output following `API Key`:

    ```text
    ID            ApiKey-xxxxxxxx-b815-46c7-bc9f-516115bc31c6